 Educon Look-For: I will be looking for teachers who are successful at igniting a passion for learning in their students.

 3. All students are motivated in different ways.
 In our group of 9 students, we heard about praise, competiton, choice, and grades as motivators, and several others.
 No two students were motivated in the same way.

 Message: We have got to know our students!
 Relationships are key to understanding what motivates each child, and motivation is the first step to igniting a passion to learn.

 Educon Look-For: See 1 & 2 above!

 4. Students learn in different ways.
 Some like technology, and clearly, some do not.
+A couple of students were motivated to win scholarships for women in engineering.
 Some want and need more structure to their school day, and some prefer more freedom to follow a learning path that meets their area of interest.
 Clearly, one size does not fit all.

 Message: We must provide choice.
 Choice in the learning process, and choice in the end product.
 But keep nudgiing along the way – giving students the opportunity to learn new things and get past fear and prejudices that might exist

 Educon Look-For: I hope to find examples of teachers who are successfullly striking a balance between choice and scaffolding for success.

 Personalized learning is where we need to go to meet the needs of all students.
 We have the technology.
 We just need to really think outside the box, or as they said at the Model School Conference, build a new box.
 The students on our panel had a hard time envisioning school beyond the traditional classrooms, though they hinted at hoping for something better.
 More meaningful.
 More relevant.
 I hope the amazing educators at Educon will be sharing lots of ideas and strategies that I can bring back to share with our teachers.